marcoroth/cable_ready.cr/README.md

 Install the `cable_ready` npm package with `yarn add cable_ready` and establish a websocket connection to the backend.

-Here is an example in Amber:
+Here is an example for Amber:

 ```javascript
 // src/assets/javascripts/main.js